 Arches National Park is an enchanted wonderland of red rock formations near Moab, Utah.
-It boasts the world’s largest collection of natural arches creating grandeur you won’t find anywhere else other than the American Southwest.
+It boasts the world’s most extensive collection of natural arches creating grandeur you won’t find anywhere other than in the American Southwest.

 Exploring this otherworldly landscape is a captivating experience, to say the least, and there are so many things to do in Arches National Park.
 The Arches Scenic Drive is 19 miles long and travels through the entirety of the spectacular Arches National Park from Highway 191 to the Devil Garden Trailhead.

-It connects all the main stops, arches, and sights, making it the best, easiest, and most breathtaking way to enjoy all the marvels this national park has to offer.
+It connects all the main stops, arches, and sights, making it the best, easiest, and most breathtaking way to enjoy all the marvels this national park offers.
 It’s best to take your time and make as many stops, small excursions, and hikes as you wish.

 Where is Arches National Park?

 Arches National Park is in the great state of Utah, and one of the most budget-friendly destinations in the US.
 It’s close to the popular desert town of Moab and contains the world’s largest concentration of natural sandstone arches!

 The park is over 76,000 acres and has over 2000 arches, however, don’t expect to see them all.
 A scenic road takes you to some of the best stops and arches in Arches National Park.
 It’s one of the most popular national parks in the United States, and for good reason.
-Besides being awe inspiring and impressive there are a wide varierty of trails and family friendly activities to enjoy!
+Besides being awe-inspiring and impressive, there are a wide variety of trails and family-friendly activities to enjoy!

 - Moab to Arches National Park: 8 min (5.2 miles) via US-191 N